null-loop/PiPyPixels/README.md

 * [x] pause_and_wait() methods
 * [x] Ensure we're using commands everywhere we can - review use of the above method!
 * [x] Write game startups to fresh canvas (Snake / Maze / Life) - won't affect local
-* [ ] Dynamic StartupScreen
+* [x] Scale image StartupScreen
-* [ ] pi-test.py
+* [x] pi-test.py
-* [ ] StartupScreen needs to remove itself from the screens when navigated away from / after a time period
+* [x] StartupScreen needs to remove itself from the screens when navigated away from / after a time period
 * [ ] Options types
 * [ ] Reading config from JSON
 * [ ] Secret management approach